First steps to freedom

 Far from the icy and forbidding fjords of Narvik, thousands of Polish troops had been busy training in the countryside around Coëtquidan, Brittany.
 Among them were the soldiers of the newly-formed Polish Highland Brigade, which officially came into existence on 29 February 1940.
 Manpower for the Polish Army in France primarily came from two sources: the thousands of troops and civilians that escaped Poland via its southern borders or from France’s large Polish immigrant communities.
 Sometimes labelled Carpathian Chasseurs, few of the unit’s members actually came from the mountainous region of southern Poland.
 Interestingly, the brigade also contained a smattering of troops that had seen action fighting for the Republicans in the Spanish Civil War.

 The aim was to quickly create an elite formation for operating in harsh environments like Norway and the training was intensive by necessity.
 The unit included 1st Half Brigade, comprising the 1st and 2nd Battalions, and 2nd Half Brigade, which included the 3rd and 4th Battalions.
 In overall command was Zygmunt Bohusz-Szyszko – promoted to Maj.
 Gen. on 9 April – who had served in the Tsarist army during the First World War and had led the Polish 16th Division in 1939.
 Polish High Command placed the brigade on alert as soon as the German invasion of Norway started.
-A full parade took place on 10 April, with General Sikorski, the head of Polish armed forces in attendance.
+A full parade took place on 10 April, with the Polish leader and commander-in-chief General Wladyslaw Sikorski in attendance.
 ‘It will be your honour to lead the way,’ he said, before presenting the brigade with its new colours, a gift from the army field bishop, Józef Gawlina.

 On the night of the 23/24 April, the 4,778-strong brigade boarded three liners bound for Norway.
 Following a dull voyage that was punctuated with the excitement and fear of a submarine contact, the Poles arrived off Tromso on 5 May.
 The dramatic Norwegian coast filled many with awe and some trepidation.
 ‘The hearts of the Polish soldiers sank at the sight of the huge, tooth-like mountains,’ Karol Zbyszewski and Józef Natanson wrote later in 1940.
 Few Poles had ever seen a landscape like it.
 Misguidedly, the Allies intended to move the brigade into East Finnmark province, which bordered Russia.
 The aim was to free-up Norwegian troops stationed there, enabling them to fight in the Narvik theatre.
 The Norwegians vigorously opposed this move as stationing Poles next to Russians would have been more than impolitic given the USSR’s annexation of eastern Poland in 1939.
 Quickly seeing sense, the Allies ordered the Poles to land at Harstad, which they did on 7/8 May.